Ways to Give

 Petaluma Valley Hospital Foundation

 Your gift matters and we are here to assist you in achieving your personal philanthropy goals.
-A donation to Petaluma Valley Hospital allows us to make essential improvements, offer the latest technology, and create a healing environment for everyone in our community.
+A donation to Petaluma Valley Hospital allows us to make essential improvements, offer the latest technology, and create a healing environment for everyone

 You can make a gift by mailing a check payable to Petaluma Valley Hospital Foundation to 400 North McDowell Blvd Petaluma, CA 94954.
 Or you may donate securely online.

 Our Foundation staff is here to assist you in making your gift.
 If you would like to make a multi-year pledge, or if you have any questions, feel free to reach out to us.

 When you include a gift to Petaluma Valley Hospital in your estate plans, you help advance our mission for many years to come.
 There are many ways to leave a legacy of caring.
 These include: